Emmotes/ic_spoilers/docs/thayan_enclave.md

 # Thayan Enclave

-This is a new feature that we currently know very little about.
-All we really have are a few text key defines.
+This is a new feature that we currently know bits of pieces about.

-From the text it seems that Corrupted Gems will be collectible by killing "Red Wizards" during "Emergence" Events.
-These will be able to be spent on "Marvelous Pigment"s (dyes?) which have various effects when placed on epic / legendary equipment depending on the type of pigment.
+From the text it seems that Corrupted Gems will be collectible during `Emergence` events.
+The first one being the `Red Wizard Emergence Event`.
+The Corrupted gems will be earned by killing Red Wizards found in various adventures during emergence events as well as from daily quests and from variants released during the event.
+The gems will then be used purchase items from the `Thayan Enclave` shop.

-Beyond that - there's not much else to go on yet.
+This system seems designed to be essentially patron 5 without being patron 5.
+It's got all the trappings of a patron - chores and an exclusive currency/shop that has limited items.

+The main point of the Thayan Enclave system seems to be the Marvellous Pigments - which will provide buffs when placed onto items - much the same as Legendaries.
+The pigments will be Role restricted though - so Support pigments will only be able to put on Support champions' items.

-Speculative date for the Thayan Enclave is 29 March 2023 - as that is the date for when the Corrupt Gems will be purchasable in the in-game shop for real money.
+The expected date for release of the Thayan Enclave and first Emergence Event is 29 March 2023.

 ## Corrupted Gem Shop Items